-Assistant Track and Field Coach
+Men's Head Track and Field Coach

-Assistant Track and Field Coach
+Men's Assistant Track and Field Coach

 Coach Petrelli brings many years of experience coaching throws to the Triton staff.
 Petrelli coached the throwers at St. Patrick High School (Chicago, IL) during the 2005 and 2006 seasons.
-In 2005, Petrelli helped lead 2- state qualifiers in the shot-put, one of which was a sophomore and one qualifier in the discus whom was also a sophomore.
+In 2005, Petrelli helped lead 2 state qualifiers in the shot-put, one of which was a sophomore and one qualifier in the discus whom was also a sophomore.
 Following the success of the 2005 season Petrelli helped guide a state qualifier in the shot put and another one in the discus during the 2006 season.

 all-state title in the shot-put finishing 3rd in Illinois and the same athlete finishing with All-State honors in the discus with a 4th place finish.
 Petrelli also helped develop another thrower who qualified for state in the Discus in 2010.

 graduating from Elmwood Park High School in 2001.
 While at Elmwood Park, Petrelli competed in Football, Wrestling, and Track & Field throughout his High School career, earning the Terry Ray memorial award for excellence in athletics.
 Petrelli exemplified his leadership with a strong presence and work ethic in the classroom, weight-room and around campus.
 Petrelli brings a B.A. in Exercise Science with him and 15 Credit hours in Human Performance towards his M.A. to the Triton staff.
 He is also a American Sport Education Program (ASEP) certified coach from 2005.

-Away from Triton he enjoys staying active with as many lifelong activities as he can.
+Away from Triton, he enjoys staying active with as many lifelong activities as he can.
 Petrelli works as a project manager for a sign company out of Elmhurst.